 In your second semester, you could take courses like CHEM1AA3, HTHSCI 1I06 (Cellular and Molecular Biology), HTH1E06 (Inquiry), HTHSCI 1G03 (Psychobiology), and HTH 1DT3 (Discover Immunology Today).

 COACH’S TIP: In addition to your required courses, McMaster Health Sci gives you the chance to take some electives.
 One of the best things you can do is to take electives you enjoy.
 Many students take courses that they aren’t interested in just because they heard from other people that they’re easy.
 No matter how easy a course might seem, it will be hard for you if you have no interest in it.

 We recommend PHYSICS 1A03 because it explores the crucial fundamentals of physics.
 Just make sure that you attend class and do your best to keep up with the work.

 HTH 1DT3 (Discover Immunology Today) is an excellent introductory course.
 Every week, specialists talk about their specific fields of research.
 This is good exposure to the field of immunology and will give you the opportunity to work with your peers and discover which field of immunology you like most.

 For more tips on how to approach your classes, improve your grades, and build valuable skills that will help you during university and beyond, work 1-on-1 with a Youth Coach.

 McMaster Health Sciences Student Society and Clubs

-Clubs are a great way to make connections, have fun, and gain valuable experience.
+Clubs are a great way to make connections, have fun, and gain valuable, hands-on experience.